Edna Fischel Gellhorn

-Edna Fischel Gellhorn (1878 – 1970) was an American suffragist and reformer who played a prominent role in founding the League of Women Voters.
+Edna Fischel Gellhorn (1878 – 1970) was an American suffragist and reformer who helped found the League of Women Voters.

 Early life

-Edna Fischel Gellhorn was born on December 18, 1878 in St. Louis, Missouri.
+Edna Fischel Gellhorn was born on December 18, 1878, in St. Louis, Missouri.
 Her father taught clinical medicine as a professor at Washington University School of Medicine and helped co-found the Barnard Free Skin and Cancer Hospital.
 Her mother was Martha Ellis Fischel.
 Both parents were involved in the Ethical Culture Society of St. Louis.
 Influenced by her parents, Fischel was involved in the community and dedicated her time to civic work.
 She attended the Mary Institute and Bryn Mawr College.
 She served as student president at each school.
 Upon graduating from Bryn Mawr in 1900, Fischel was elected lifetime president of her class.

-St. Louis/Missouri State Equal Suffrage Leagues & League of Women Voters
+Work for women's rights

 Gellhorn was an officer in both the St. Louis and Missouri State Equal Suffrage Leagues from 1910 until the Nineteenth Amendment was passed in 1919.